mkumar-02/openg2p-self-service-portal/g2p_self_service_portal/readme/main-dashboard.md

 ### Footer

-- Logo with portal name is clickable and go to main
+- Logo with portal name is clickable and goes to main
 - Nav links added to link to other pages
 - Copyright link also added